 But what if you have an advertising campaign running already?
 There must be opportunities for growth and improvement, right?
 (Right.)

 When we help businesses with active PPC campaigns, we start looking for those opportunities immediately.
 And the first recommendation is almost always to restructure your existing keyword ad groups.

 See, most pre-existing PPC accounts, especially in Google Ads, are created with 10-20 keywords in an ad group based on a common theme.

-These “keyword clusters” can bring in traffic, but unrelated broad-match searches can waste your ad budget and drive down your conversion numbers.
+These “keyword clusters” can bring in traffic, sure.
+But unrelated broad-match searches can waste your ad budget and drive down your conversion numbers.

-To combat this waste and make your digital marketing more effective, we recommend Single Keyword Ad Groups (SKAGs), which are ad groups with just one keyword in them.
+To combat this waste and make your digital marketing more effective, we recommend Single Keyword Ad Groups (SKAGs).
+As you might have guessed, these are ad groups with just one keyword in them.

-By putting high-performing keywords into unique ad groups configured for exact match, phrase match, and modified broad match (not standard broad match — it’s too broad), you’ll confine your audience to users who match the search terms you’re paying for.
+We usually recommend unique ad groups for high-performing keywords configured for exact match, phrase match, and modified broad match (not standard broad match — it’s too broad).
+This way you’ll confine your audience to users who match the search terms you’re paying for.

 SKAGs can drive growth across a variety of PPC performance metrics, including click-through rates, quality scores, and most importantly, revenue.